 Tucked away amidst the hectic area of north London, lies a quiet pedestrian street; Camden Passage (not to be mistaken with Camden Market).
-Home to a collection of 200 vintage merchants and mini markets, this chic passage provides customers with specialized products, rare antiques and quirky trinkets.
+It is home to a collection of 200 vintage merchants and mini markets.
+This chic passage provides customers with specialized products, rare antiques, and quirky trinkets.

 Where: Camden Passage, Islington, London N1 8EA.
 England, UK When: Wednesday and Saturday: 09:00 – 18:00 (but most of the boutiques and stalls are open all week) More information: read our full review of Camden Passage